-Regina Sirianni shall be named the District Assessment Coordinator.
-Said person shall be in charge of all test procedures and shall bring recommendations to the school board annually for approval.
+The District Assessment Coordinator shall be in charge of all test procedures and shall bring recommendations to the school board annually for approval.

 V. GRADUATION ASSESSMENT REQUIREMENTS

 For students enrolled in grade 8 in the 2012-2013 school year and later, students' state graduation requirements, based on a longitudinal, systematic approach to student education and career planning, assessment, instructional support, and evaluation, include the following: